alcf-lidar/alcf/docs/_includes/cmd_model.md

 Files
 -----

-The track file is a NetCDF file containing 1D variables `lon`, `lat`, and `time`. `time` is time in format conforming with the NetCDF standard, `lon` is longitude between 0 and 360 degrees and `lat` is latitude between -90 and 90 degrees.
+The track file is a NetCDF file containing 1D variables `lon`, `lat`, and `time`. `time` is time in format conforming with the CF Conventions, `lon` is longitude between 0 and 360 degrees and `lat` is latitude between -90 and 90 degrees.

 Examples
 --------